-Clearly warning people and their family members and significant others to be alert for worsening symptoms or suicidal ideation
+Clearly warning people and their family members and significant others to be alert for worsening symptoms, agitation, insomnia, or suicidal ideation

 Instructing people and their family members and significant others to immediately call the doctor who prescribed the antidepressant or to seek care elsewhere if symptoms worsen or suicidal thoughts occur

-The choice of method is often influenced by cultural factors and availability.
+The choice of method is often influenced by cultural factors and availability of lethal means (for example, firearms).
 It may or may not reflect the seriousness of intent.
-Some methods (such as jumping from a tall building) make survival virtually impossible, whereas other methods (such as overdosing on drugs) make rescue possible.
+Some methods (such as jumping from a tall building) make survival less likely, whereas other methods (such as overdosing on drugs) make rescue more possible.
 However, even if a person uses a method that proves not to be fatal, the intent may have been just as serious as that of a person whose method was fatal.

 Suicide attempts most often involve drug overdose and self-poisoning.
 Violent methods, such as shooting and hanging, are uncommon among suicide attempts because they usually result in death.

-If people seriously injure themselves, doctors evaluate and treat the injury.
+If people seriously injure themselves, doctors evaluate and treat the injury and typically admit the person to the hospital.
 If people have taken an overdose of a potentially lethal drug, doctors immediately take steps to prevent absorption of the drug and speed its elimination from the body.
 People are also given any available antidote and provided with supportive care, such as a breathing tube.

 After the initial evaluation, people who have attempted suicide are referred to a psychiatrist, who tries to identify problems that contributed to the attempt and plan appropriate treatment.